What are MINT Memory Clinics?

 For information about the MINT Team, phone 905-576-2567 ext.
 5235 or email [email protected].

-If any person with memory concerns has already been assessed by a GAIN team, Ontario Shores Memory Clinic, and/or a geriatrician for any related concerns, it is recommended, for continuity of care, they return for follow-up to the service or clinic in which they were originally assessed.
+If any person with memory concerns has already been assessed by a GAIN team, memory program, and/or a geriatrician for any related concerns, it is recommended that, for continuity of care, they return for follow-up to the service or clinic in which they were originally assessed.

 A frail senior with multiple health concerns compromising safety and independence, experiencing mental health challenges and/or presenting with atypical forms of dementia may benefit from a GAIN referral.